ImmutableSoft/AutoLM/README.md

 through any server interface (JSON/REST interface, etc.).
 This gives additional security as well as adding creator control to the local license file distribution process.
-This server interface can be tied into an end user registration requirement of the software creator, while still maintaining automation of the process.
+This server interface can be tied into an end user registration requirement on the software creators website, while still maintaining automation of the process.

 # Quick Use Guide